ciazhar/domain-checker/README.md

 # Domain Checker
-Checking domain whether blocked by DNSBL or not.
+Checking domain whether blocked by DNSBL or not, using dnsjava and rxjava.
 Support for Java and Kotlin.

 ## Prerequisites:
 - Java JDK